 Of the 5 tips, this one is the most controversial one.
 Those who think that it shouldn’t be wrapped are against it because they want to let the steam escape out of the potato and never to come back.

-Now, I know what you are saying: “Rini, this tip completely contradicts tip #2!”
+Now, I know that this tip completely contradicts tip #2!
+But, hear me out.

 When I wrap my sweet potato in foil, I wrap it loosely.
 So, some of the steam still escapes out of the ends of the foil.
 Most of the heat is contained within the sweet potato and it also cooks the outsides of the potato.